Algonquin spends an evening with Tommy Chong - algonquin times

 “Any kind of bigotry is fear.”
 “It’s a fear, it’s an illness that can’t be cured,” he later added.

+“I found humour in everything.
+I looked on the bright side–I’d never done morphine before!” he later added.

+He also opened up about his colostomy bag, saying he calls it “the Donald because its full of shit and hot air.”

-Towards the end of the session, things took a different turn as Chong gave an impassioned speech and provided pearls of wisdom to the crowd.
+Towards the end of the session though, things took a different turn as Chong gave an impassioned speech about how he’s found strength through all life’s challenges.

 “How I got through jail, how I got through everything that went on with my life, cancer, is by staying in the moment,” he said.
 “And that was so important to me because it doesn’t do you any good to go in the past, blaming people, or something.
 It doesn’t do any good.
 It doesn’t do you any good to live in the future because you’ll never be there.
 You can only dream about it but you can never be there.
 The only thing you can really do is enjoy where your at at the time.
 And if you do that, you’ll never grow old.”